Additivemenu/spoonlee1/Udemy/NestJs/C7/readme.md

   + some api do not support entity as argument but just plain object, this will not enabled hooks in Entity, but more efficient as 1 trip to db

++ interceptor
+  + runs before an incoming request is proceeded to a route handler

++ decorator
+  + can be seen as a function that gets runned at the beginning of a route handler in controller

++ gurard
+  + guard controller if a request is not satisfying a specific requirement